Behind surge in Palestinian-Israeli attacks, angry youth and women

 "This is not an intifada, for an intifada to continue there should be a leadership to conduct it," said Khamis Anabtawi, a man in his 20s watching the stone-throwing in Ramallah.

 "There must be an armed intifada.
-If the situation remains as stone throwing only and nobody helps organise the youth or takes care of the wounded it will not last long."
+If the situation remains as stone throwing only and nobody helps organize the youth or takes care of the wounded it will not last long."

 (Additional reporting by Nidal al-Mughrabi in GAZA, writing by Luke Baker; editing by Philippa Fletcher)